Desirée Murray

-Desirée Murray is a Trinidad and Tobago politician.
+Desirée Murray is a Trinidad and Tobago parliamentarian.
 She was appointed to the Senate in May 2025.

-Murray is a physiain by profession.
-She is a lecturer in Ophthalmology at the University of the West Indies.
+Murray is a physician by profession.
+She is a senior lecturer in Ophthalmology at the University of the West Indies.

+Dr Murray was one of 33 ophthalmologists who was awarded a scholarship by the Commonwealth Eye Health Consortium, funded through the Queen Elizabeth Diamond Jubilee Trust, to study for an MSc in public health for eye care at the London School of Hygiene & Tropical Medicine.